wet soil

 SOIL AND FERTILIZER

-... matter promotes stabilization of the aggregate particles.
-Decaying organic matter acts like a glue to hold soil particles together, much like flour moistened and used as paste.
-Unnecessary digging or rototilling may break ... crumbles easily when turned over with a fork or spade.
+... level improve soil structure.
+Correct soil moisture level exists when soil crumbles easily when turned over with a fork or spade.
 Soil should not stick to the fork or spade.
 Working wet soil compacts structure and reduces air and water spaces.
-DRAINAGE ...
+DRAINAGE Drainage is the RATE and AMOUNT of water movement through and across soil ...

 www.hcs.ohio-state.edu